harmslab/topiary/docs/source/index.rst

 API and data structures
 =======================

+For a detailed description of the data structures and API, see the :ref:`Data Structures<data-structures-doc>` and :ref:`API<api-doc>` pages.

 Topiary uses `pandas <pandas-link_>`_ dataframes to manage phylogenetic data.
 These dataframes can be readily written out and read from spreadsheet files (.csv, .tsv, .xlsx).

-Topiary is built around two key types of dataframes:
+Topiary is built around two types of dataframes:

 + :emph:`seed dataframe`: A manually constructed dataframe containing seed sequences that topiary uses as input to construct a full topiary dataframe for the project.
 + :emph:`topiary dataframe`: The main structure for holding sequences and information about those sequences for the project.
+Each step in the pipeline saves out, then edits, the main dataframe.
+This allows one to follow the steps and/or manually introduce changes.

 Topiary represents trees in two different ways: